 Which type of air cleaner is best for my home?

 The type of air cleaner you use will largely depend on what types of pollutants are found in your home.
-Most homes will have a decent amount of common allergens like pet dander, dust and mold, but some might also suffer from gasses, exhaust fumes, or smoke from outdoor sources.
+Most homes will have a decent amount of common allergens like pet dander, dust, and mold, but some might also suffer from gasses, exhaust fumes, or smoke from outdoor sources.
 If testing or observation shows that you suffer from the latter even in a small amount, an electronic air cleaner may be the best solution for your home.

-However, if your primary issues are stuffiness and a build up of dust during the winter and summer when the house is sealed up, a mechanical filter is not only less expensive, it can work incredibly well if it has HEPA certification.
+However, if your primary issues are stuffiness and a build-up of dust during the winter and summer when the house is sealed up, a mechanical filter is not only less expensive, it can work incredibly well if it has HEPA certification.

-What health problems could my family face from indoor air pollution?
+Which health problems could my family face from indoor air pollution?

 While the majority of problems related to indoor air pollution are relatively minor, severe issues can develop when ventilation remains poor or the contaminant levels rise too high.
-Specifically, irritation o the eyes, nose, throat, and lungs is possible as is the flare up of asthma and seasonal allergies, and possibly the development of infections in the sinuses, lungs and throat.
+Specifically, irritation o the eyes, nose, throat, and lungs is possible as is the flare-up of asthma and seasonal allergies, and possibly the development of infections in the sinuses, lungs, and throat.

-How much of an effect the pollutants in your house has varies greatly depending on the age and general health of your family.
+How much of an effect the pollutants in your house has varied greatly depending on the age and general health of your family.
 Some people are very resistant to pollutants and may feel fine.
 However, even if you don’t feel the effects of poor air quality, it is taking its toll on your body, forcing nearly every part of you to work harder at sorting out the oxygen needed from the air and getting it to your vital organs.

 If you’re currently considering an air filtration system but want to take action to avoid any potential illnesses in your family, there are some things you can do.

 To start with, remove any pollutants you can control.
 Tobacco smoke, paint, solvents, and industrial cleaners are all heavy contaminants that are not recommended for indoor use.
 You can also have the vents and ducts checked and cleaned in your house.
-Patching leaks in your roof and basement can reduce the impact of water damage and the build up of mold and mildew as well.
+Patching leaks in your roof and basement can reduce the impact of water damage and the build-up of mold and mildew as well.